Mirko-khatab/value/INTRO_GUIDE.md

 ## Features

-- ✨ Smooth sketch image transitions (12 images)
+- ✨ Smooth sketch image transitions (12 images) - cycles while text changes
 - 🎨 Background grid of all sketches with fade-in effect
-- 🎯 Center spotlight on current sketch
+- 🎯 **Everything happens simultaneously** - sketches, text, and logo all visible
 - 💫 Floating animated sketch elements
 - 🌍 **Multi-language support** (English, Kurdish, Arabic)
-- 🔄 Smooth language transitions with slide-up animations
+- 🔄 Smooth language transitions with slide-up animations (text only, no labels)
-- 🏢 **Animated logo** with bounce effect appearing with the slogan
+- 🏢 **Logo always visible** at the bottom with bounce effect
 - 📱 Fully responsive design
-- ⚡ Progress indicators for both sketches and languages
+- ⚡ Language progress dots show which language is active
 - 🎭 Beautiful language cycling with RTL support
 - 🌙 Proper RTL (Right-to-Left) support for Kurdish and Arabic